To our clients and friends,

-As the organization that proudly promotes and encourages visitation to our city, Experience Columbus also proudly promotes the characteristics of our city that make it worth visiting, one of the most valuable of which is our diversity.
+As the organizations that proudly promote and encourage visitation to our city, Experience Columbus and the Greater Columbus Sports Commission also proudly promote the characteristics of our city that make it worth visiting, one of the most valuable of which is our diversity.
+When members of our city are in pain, we are all in pain.
+Many of us have been in pain for quite some time.
 Although we don’t have all the answers, we know that we can’t stay silent.

 It is efforts like these that reflect the spirit of our city – collaborative, forward-thinking and eager to stand up for what matters.

 Please, don’t be silent.
+I encourage you to engage in conversations that so many have already started.
 Tell us what you want to see from us.
 Our voices, every single one, are what makes Columbus the city we are proud to call home.

 We’re here.
 We’re listening.
 We’re determined to make a difference.